nnbankdeyu/Advanced-House-Price-Prediction/README.md

 The Ridge, Lasso, and Elastic Net models were evaluated for accuracy, and feature importance analysis highlighted the most influential factors for house prices, such as:

 - Size and location were consistently among the top predictors.
-- Feature Importance Findings: RFE and VIF indicated that size, location, and number of rooms were key determinants in price variation.
+- Feature Importance Findings: RFE and VIF indicated that size (`GarageArea`, `LotArea`, `LotFrontage`), location (`Neighborhood`), and number of rooms/bathes/fireplaces were key determinants in price variation.

 ## Future Improvements
 Future enhancements could include: